 If standing, bend knees slightly, fold torso and keep back straight.
 Raise arms in a Y position in front of the body, pull arms back to create a T and repeat.
 If sitting, fold your torso towards your thighs and continue as if standing.

 Don't neglect training your mind too.
-Here are The Gym Group's pick of exercises to keep your mind occupied during the lockdown.
+Here are The Gym Group's pick of exercises to keep your mind occupied.

 Put your right hand on your chest, your left hand on your belly, and inhale so your left hand rises.
 This is abdominal breathing – the right way!
 Breathe out and repeat.